 Customer Relationship Management, or “CRM” systems, are tools designed to improve the relationship companies have with their customers.
 Through a CRM software, business leaders can track relationships with clients, personalize their interactions and collect useful insights.

 Today, CRM technology is set to reach a value of around $128.97 billion in 2028, representing a CAGR of 12.1% in the next 7 years.

 So, what do you need to know before you dive into the world of opportunities CRM has to offer?

-Today, we’re going to explore some of the most valuable CRM statistics in 2021.
+Today, we’re going to explore some of the most valuable CRM statistics for 2022.

 Let’s get started.